 - Pork Roast

 I decided to discuss dinner options with Baker’s Man, Bus Boy, Sue Chef, and Food Critic.
 Food Critic wanted pasta dishes, Bus boy wanted burgers, and Sue Chef didn’t have any preferences for this week.
 Baker’s Man requested Zorbas.
 Armed with this information, I proceeded.

-We tend to eat the same things for breakfast, so I just made sure we have what we needed.
+We tend to eat the same things for breakfast, so I just need to make sure we have what we need.
 This week, breakfast will include:

 - Bagels with Cream Cheese

 - Toaster Waffles with Peanut Butter and Syrup

 Basically, it’s every man for himself at Breakfast.

 Usually Leftovers or sandwiches.
 We had some leftover black forest ham, sliced cheese, and we have cans of Tuna and chicken, so we can make sandwiches if there are no leftovers.
 No intense menu planning required here.

 This is the area that requires intensive menu planning if we’re going to avoid trips through the local drive thru, calls to the pizza parlor, or Chinese take out.
 Here’s what I planned for the week based on what I already had in the house with plans to supplement with $25 worth of food from the grocery store.

 - Linguine with White Clam Sauce and Salad